 After completing this unit, you'll be able to:

-- Deploy an application to Heroku with a Heroku button.
+- Deploy an application to Heroku with a Heroku Button.

 - Continue exploring Heroku with your new account.

-So far you've learned what you can do with Heroku Enterprise.
+So far you've learned what you can do with the Heroku Platform.
 All along the way we've said how easy it is to use, and now you're going to see what we mean.
 After this unit, you'll have a real web application up and running on the Heroku Platform!
 Don't worry, we’ll walk you through each step.